-160 of suspended particles.
-Nearfield modeling has an important role to play in guiding the design

-161 of deployment strategies that mitigate environmental impacts and meet future permitting

-162 requirements, and to support monitoring.
-During the initial dispersion and dilution phase of an

-163 alkalinity increase in the nearfield, the direct impacts on carbonate system variables are

-164 greatest, with waters exhibiting the largest elevations in pH and the highest potential for the

-165 formation of secondary precipitates.
-For particulate alkalinity feedstocks, turbulence close to the

-166 deployment site affects dissolution and settling rates, increasing dissolution and either

-167 accelerating or diminishing the settling of sedimentary particles compared to the Stokes settling

-168 speed (Fornari et al. 2016).
+- and disperses alkalized water and how it affects the settling, aggregation, disaggregation, precipitation, and dissolution of 120 suspended particles.
+Nearfield modeling has an important role to play in guiding the design of deployment strategies that mitigate environmental impacts and meet future permitting requirements, and to support monitoring.
+During the initial dispersion and dilution phase of an alkalinity increase in the nearfield, the direct impacts on carbonate system variables are greatest, with waters exhibiting the largest elevations in pH and the highest potential for the formation of secondary - precipitates.
+For particulate alkalinity feedstocks, turbulence close to the deployment site affects dissolution and settling rates, 125 increasing dissolution and either accelerating or diminishing the settling of sedimentary particles compared to the Stokes settling speed (Fornari et al. 2016).

-169 Distinct approaches to modeling at these scales involve different levels of parametrization and

-170 computational expense, with the relative utility of each approach being dependent on the

-171 scientific questions at hand.
-At the smallest scales, Direct Numerical Simulations (DNS) are the

-172 most computationally expensive and specialized class of fluid modeling, as they resolve flows
+Distinct approaches to modeling at these scales involve different levels of parametrization and computational expense, with the relative utility of each approach being dependent on the scientific questions at hand.
+At the smallest scales, Direct Numerical Simulations (DNS) are the most computationally expensive and specialized class of fluid modeling, as they resolve

-173 down to the scales at which flow variances dissipate-typically centimeters or smaller in the

-174 ocean.
-Consequently, computational constraints imply that they cannot be run over domains

-175 larger than a few meters.
-DNS are thus integrated over idealized physical domains (i.e., they

-176 lack realistic bathymetry) and are suited to investigating fundamental physical processes.
-For

-177 example, multiphase DNS simulations have been used to model the interaction of turbulence

-178 with gas bubbles (Farsoiya et al. 2023) and particles (Fornari et al. 2016).
-Results from such

-179 studies provide an important testbed that can be used to develop parameterizations required in

-180 lower resolution models.
+- 130 Numerical Simulations (DNS) are the most computationally expensive and specialized class of fluid modeling, as they resolve flows down to the scales at which flow variances dissipate-typically centimeters or smaller in the ocean.
+Consequently, computational constraints imply that they cannot be run over domains larger than a few meters.
+DNS are thus integrated over idealized physical domains (i.e., they lack realistic bathymetry) and are suited to investigating fundamental physical processes.
+For example, multiphase DNS simulations have been used to model the interaction of turbulence with gas bubbles (Farsoiya - 135 et al. 2023) and particles (Fornari et al. 2016).
+Results from such studies provide an important testbed that can be used to develop parameterizations required in lower resolution models.

-181 A well-established approach to modeling the fluid flow at scales up to about 10 km uses Large

-182 Eddy Simulations (LES), a class of model that directly solves the unsteady Navier-Stokes

-183 equations down to the largest turbulent scales on a high-resolution grid.
-Such models

-184 parameterize turbulence using a subgrid-scale model (e.g., Smagorinsky 1963).
+A well-established approach to modeling the fluid flow at scales up to about 10 km uses Large Eddy Simulations (LES), a class of model that directly solves the unsteady Navier-Stokes equations down to the largest turbulent scales on a high-resolution grid.
+Such models parameterize turbulence using a subgrid-scale model (e.g., Smagorinsky 1963).
 An advantage of

-185 these models is their ability to simulate both an alkalized plume and the environmental

-186 turbulence into which the plume emerges.
-Once alkalized waters enter the surface boundary

-187 layer, LES models have an established history of simulating turbulence and mixing that is

-188 directly relevant to OAE research (e.g., Mensa et al. 2015, Taylor et al. 2020).
-An example of an

-189 LES simulation of near-surface turbulence dispersing surface-deployed alkalinity downwards is

-190 illustrated in Figure 1, where a physical model (Ramadhan et al. 2020) has been coupled to a

-191 carbonate solver (Lewis et al. 1998).
-To date, LES models have rarely been coupled to

-192 biogeochemical models due to the computational expenses involved, though their inclusion

-193 may be increasingly feasible (Smith et al. 2018, Whitt et al. 2019).
-As LES simulate flow physics

-194 at scales ranging from 10-10,000 m, they do not explicitly resolve the microscales of fluid motion

-195 and chemical reactions at particle scales.
-Nevertheless, the parameterizations of such processes

-196 can be included; for example, Liang et al. (2011) used models of bubble concentration and

-197 dissolved gas concentration in an LES to examine the influence of bubbles on air-sea gas

-198 exchange.
+- 140 these models is their ability to simulate both an alkalized plume and the environmental turbulence into which the plume emerges.
+Once alkalized waters enter the surface boundary layer, LES models have an established history of simulating turbulence and mixing that is directly relevant to OAE research (e.g., Mensa et al. 2015, Taylor et al. 2020).
+An example of an LES simulation of near-surface turbulence dispersing surface deployed alkalinity downwards is illustrated in Figure 1, where a physical model (Ramadhan et al. 2020) has been coupled to a carbonate solver (Lewis et al. 1998).
+To date, LES models - 145 have rarely been coupled to biogeochemical models due to the computational expenses involved, though their inclusion may be increasingly feasible (Smith et al. 2018, Whitt et al. 2019).
+As LES simulate flow physics at scales ranging from 10-10,000 m, they do not explicitly resolve the microscales of fluid motion and chemical reactions at particle scales.
+Nevertheless, the parameterizations of such processes can be included; for example, Liang et al. (2011) used models of bubble concentration and dissolved gas concentration in an LES to examine the influence of bubbles on air-sea gas exchange.